kercre123/wirepod-vector-python-sdk/docs/source/getstarted.rst

 * Join discussion about the SDK

-* Be a part of the Vector SDK Community!
+* Be a part of the Vector Community!

 -------------